Battle of Maleme: New Zealand withdrawal from Hill 107

 However, though the New Zealand units were convinced they were winning, and the Germans thought they were lost, Andrew decided to retreat from Hill 107, and join up his forces with the 21st Battalion.
 This he did on the night of 20 May This was an error.
 Andrew had asked for support, but the nearby units were not given permission to move up to support him, in the incorrect belief they were engaged.
 They were in fact not deployed, unengaged and waiting for orders, and free to assist.
 The Germans on the other hand, were in a bad position strategically, and in addition, were only armed with small arms and grenades, as no heavy equipment had come in on the gliders.
 The Germans themselves were expecting to be overrun by the New Zealand troops the next day.
 When the Germans saw the New Zealanders move off the strategic position of the hill, they moved to occupy it.
 There were two other New Zealand units on the edge of the airfield.
 When they saw their comrades had retreated from the hill area, they retreated as well.
 The Germans took the vacated hill position, though they only had small arms and were low in numbers.
 The New Zealanders did not immediately counterattack the hill.
 This was a decisive event.
 The Luftwaffe also played a part, attacking ground forces around the hill, with Stuka attacks on the allied troops.

 At this point, the Germans started landing transport planes on the airfield.
 With the Germans now in control of the hill overlooking the landing strip, Luftwaffe Junkers Ju 52 transport planes could then land, and by 5pm the entire town of Maleme was then captured.
 By this time, the entire 100th Mountain Regiment, under the command of Colonel Willibald Utz, had landed.
 However, in landing the planes on the airstrip enduring hostile fire, the cost to the Germans was huge; one in three transport planes were destroyed, a total of eight planes.
 The landing strip was strewn with destroyed planes.

 Allied counter attack

 Though the New Zealand troops attacked the planes as they landed, enough troops came off the remaining planes to enable the Germans to reinforce the troops that had landed previously.
-On the night of the 21st, the Allied forces realised the importance of the airfield, and they started to organise a counter attack. two battalions moved to attack it, in an attempt to get it back under control.
+On the night of the 21st, the Allied forces realised the importance of the airfield, and they started to organise a counterattack. two battalions moved to attack it, in an attempt to get it back under control.
 However, by this time, the 100th Mountain regiment had landed fully deployed, and were dug in; the attempts to take it failed.
 Another abortive attempt was made to regain the airstrip on 22 May.
 It reached the edge of the airfield by 7.30 in the morning of that day, but could proceed no further, and was forced to withdraw.